trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 ### How can I view real time traffic ?

-Select Dashboards -> Real Time Traffic
+Select Dashboards &rarr;Real Time Traffic

 ### How can I view the top hosts by usage ?

-Select Dashboards -> Current Hosts
+Select Dashboards &rarr;Current Hosts

 ### How can I view the top hosts by usage to within 3 seconds ?

 For real time traffic stats you need to use the Stabber feature.

-Select Dashboards -> Real Time Traffic
+Select Dashboards &rarr;Real Time Traffic

 1. Click on the tag on the right side next to any host to open the [Key Dashboard](/docs/ug/ui/key_dashboard)

-2. And go to Key details module-> Real Time Stabbers-> Toppers
+2. And go to Key details module&rarr;Real Time Stabbers&rarr;Toppers

    This will show you the real time toppers for the counter group of the key for the selected meter.